hyperagon/hyperagon.github.io/content/posts/naev.md

 After completiaafter doing 3 missions for you may ng 2 *Liutenant Czesc* missions you may find **Commander Soldner** in a (Spaceport) Bar at *Gamma Polaris* and he'll give dangerous missions and unlock *Heavy Weapon License* and *Heavy Combat Vessel License* in some shops.

-In chapter 1, aafter doing 3 missions for Commander Soldner* you may find **Lt.
+In chapter 1, after doing 3 missions for Commander Soldner* you may find **Lt.
 Commander Dimitri** at the *Omega Enclave* (in Fortitude), follow his missions then **Commodore Keer** will swap for him and tell you to crush the *ESS Trinity* (in Rockbed, get there through Fortitude -> Pontus -> Rockbed) then you'll join the battle on C-59 and C-00.
 You will be able to buy *Drones* after.

 ## Sirius